cosmoproject/cosmoproject.github.io/dsp.md

 ## Note

- We are planning to build a community sharing their individual csound-based effect instruments.
+ We want to build a community sharing their individual csound-based effect instruments.
 If you'd like to share your code, [contact us](mailto:csoundonstage@gmail.com) and become added to the git-repository.